-With so much record-making inclement weather, being prepared is more important than ever, and we're here to help.
-This guide was created to help you deal with storms, from before they hit to after they've passed.
+With so much record-making inclement weather, being prepared is more important than ever.
+We are here to help.
+Use this guide to help you deal with everything from prepping before the storm hits to assessing and repairing damage.

 Before the Storm